 Myopia, also known as nearsightedness, is a common type of refractive error where close objects appear clearly, but distant objects appear blurry.

-A bacterial eye infection characterized by redness, yellowish discharge and irritation.
+A bacterial eye infection is characterized by redness, yellowish discharge, and irritation.
 This can be very serious if left untreated.

-A common condition, especially in Southern California, caused by a tear film problem, medications, environment and an array of other sources.
-Symptoms usually include burning, excess tearing and/or a gritty, sandy feeling in the eye.
+A common condition, especially in Southern California, is caused by a tear film problem, medications, the environment, and an array of other sources.
+Symptoms usually include burning, excess tearing, and/or a gritty, sandy feeling in the eye.

 These are caused by UV damage to the lens inside of your eye.
 Symptoms of cataracts include decreased vision, cloudy vision, and glare while driving at night.
 Surgery is needed to treat cataracts.